JP Morgan Private Bank: Onboarding

 Evaluative research: user testing

-An international onboarding and KYC redesign that reduced onboarding time from 30 days to 4.
+An international onboarding and KYC redesign that reduced onboarding from 30 days to 4.

 I unified fragmented systems, embedded AI patterns, and reduced operational risk while navigating cross-programme coordination.